curl/everything-curl/sourcecode-contributing.md

 have permission, don't contribute it to us.

 Contributing to a project like curl could be many different things.
-While source code is the stuff that is needed to build the products, we're also depending on good documentation, testing (both test code and test infrastructure), web content, user support and more.
+While source code is the stuff that is needed to build the products, we are also depending on good documentation, testing (both test code and test infrastructure), web content, user support and more.